adzejs/adze/docs/guide/modifiers.md

 > Rest-of operator for namespace/ns available in Adze >= v1.5.0

 > Namespace constraint type available in Adze >= 1.7.0

+> Namespaces became additive by nature in Adze >= 1.8.0

 _This is not a standard API._